Updated Dec. 30th, 2020, original post May 27th, 2020

 - faster application and enrollment processes for health care professionals to provide care to Medicaid beneficiaries.

-(March 18) The N.C.
-Department of Health and Human Services has requested waivers from the federal government to ensure uninterrupted services for the state’s Medicaid beneficiaries.
+In March, the N.C.
+Department of Health and Human Services requested other waivers from the federal government to ensure uninterrupted services for the state’s Medicaid beneficiaries.
 The waiver request includes measure to:

-– waive limits on access to hospital beds and lengths of stay in the hospital
+- waive limits on access to hospital beds and lengths of stay in the hospital, and

 - waive restrictions to expand alternatives to institutionalized care, such as in-home care services